mrc-ide/individual/joss/paper.md

 Now we need to model recovery.
 For geometrically distributed infectious periods, we could use another process that randomly samples some individuals each time step to recover, but we’ll use a `TargetedEvent` to illustrate their use.
 The recovery event is quite simple.
-The “listener” which is a function that is called when the event triggers, taking two arguments, the time step it is called, and a `Bitset` of scheduled individuals.
-Those individuals are scheduled for a state update.
+The listener takes two arguments, the time step it is triggered and a `Bitset` of targeted individuals.
+Those individuals are scheduled for to update their health state to "R".

 ```{.r}
 recovery_event <- TargetedEvent$new(population_size = N)